solhaim/VC_Paraguay2024/README.md

 for f in *.fasta; do blastn -query $f -db serogroup/serogroup_db -out ${f%.fasta}_serogroup.txt -outfmt 6 -max_target_seqs 3; done
 ```

-The outputs should be open in Excel and the columns follow this nomenclature: qseqid sseqid stitle pident length mismatch gapopen qstart qend sstart send evalue bitscore
+The outputs should be open in Excel and the columns follow this nomenclature: qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore

 ### Bonus! <!-- omit in toc -->